mpenney99/flight-planner/README.md

 # Configuration

-You can configure the environment the app will run against by changing the "proxy" entry in `package.json` (by default it will be running against https://portal.uniflydemo31-dev.unifly.tech).

-Note that when you change the proxy, you might also need to change the API key (in config.json).

-For other configuration options, see `src/config.json`
+For configuration options, see `src/config.json`